What is the best cheap food to buy when broke?

 Seasonings, herbs and spices

-These are an essential item on any broke grocery list of mine.
+These are essential items on my cheapest grocery list, especially salt and pepper.
 They pep up the plain tasting cheaper foods for very little money.

 Make your own pasta sauce from a can of tomatoes, mixed herbs, pepper and chili powder.
 Add curry powder to ground beef and peas to make keema curry.